 Attitudinally, the results indicated a clear support for environmental education across all groups.
-A significant portion of students agreed that environmental education is an important issue and should be provided.
-Supporting this general agreement, the fact that more than half of the students have received actual training on environmental issues demonstrates their interest and commitment to these matters.
-Moreover, the results revealed that the internet and social media are the most commonly used tools to access information about environmental issues, highlighting the role of new media in delivering the information about environmental issue and inspring AGU to adopt digital tools for this purpose.
+A significant portion of both students and academic staff agreed that environmental education is an important issue and should be provided.
+Administrative staff also expressed strong support, recognizing the importance of environmental education.
+Despite this general agreement, a gap remained in the actual training received by the participants.
+For example, fewer than half of the academic and administrative staff had received any environmental education or training, highlighting an area for growth in future educational initiatives.
+Moreover, the results revealed that internet and social media are the most commonly used tool to access information about environmental issues, highlighting the role of new media in delivering the information about environmental issue and inspring AGU to adopt digital tools for this purpose.

-Overall, the survey findings demonstrate that AGU's students are deeply invested in environmental issues, with a strong desire for more education and involvement in sustainability initiatives.
+Overall, the survey findings demonstrate that AGU's stakeholders are deeply invested in environmental issues, with a strong desire for more education and involvement in sustainability initiatives.
 These findings also show that AGU strongly reflects its commitment in this area to all its internal stakeholders.
 To sum up, these findings provide a solid foundation for AGU to continue fostering a culture of environmental stewardship, addressing knowledge gaps, and further engaging all stakeholders in the university's sustainability goals, particularly in achieving carbon neutrality by 2029.